tylern4/clasqaDB/README.md

 * Text Access
-  * this only provides human-readable access; see below for access with common programming languages used at CLAS
+  * this only provides human-readable access; see below for access with common programming languages and software used at CLAS
   * first set environment variables by running `source env.sh` (in bash, or in tcsh use `source env.csh`)
-  * run `bin/parse.sh` to convert `.json` files into `.table` files, which are easier to understand
+  * run `bin/makeTables.sh` to convert `.json` files into `.table` files, which are easier to understand
   * after making `.table` files, you can run `bin/printGoldenList.sh` to print a list of all golden files